gengxingri/Simulations_for_FKPP/README.md

 # numerical-simulations

-This repo contains some simulations for several models arising from my own research.
+This repo contains some simulations for several interesting models arising from my own study.